pjaskulski/kursnbp/docs/index.md

     from the exchange rate table of type A

     kursnbp gold
-    Current gold price
+    Current price od gold

     kursnbp gold --date=2020-11-12:2020-11-19
     Series of gold prices published from 12 November 2020 to 19 November 2020

 Documentation of the API service of the National Bank of Poland [http://api.nbp.pl/en.html](http://api.nbp.pl/en.html)